Plantar Wart Identifiers and Treatment OptionsPlantar Wart Treatment in Scottsdale, Arizona

 Treatment for Plantar Warts

 The most common and most preferred method to treat plantar warts is electrocautery (hyfrecation).
 Using this method, the area of the foot is first numbed using a local anesthetic.
 When the area is completely numb the wart is removed using an “electric needle.”
 The wart and the virus is treated.
 A small dressing is applied.
 There is very little pain after the treatment, and normal activities can usually begin within one day.
 The advantage of electrocautery is that it normally requires only one treatment.
-Topical skin treatments are also available in the office.
+Topical skin treatments are also available at Arizona Foot Doctors.
 Multiple office visits are required and recurrence of the wart is more common.

 Can I Treat Plantar Warts Myself?